Populism in Latin America

 Populism refers to a range of political stances that emphasise the idea of "the people" and often juxtapose this group against "the elite".
 This article focuses on populism in Latin America.

-Latin America has been claimed to have the world's "most enduring and prevalent populist tradition".
-This has been argued to be because it was a region with a long tradition of democratic governance and free elections, but with high rates of socio-economic inequality, generating widespread resentments that politicians can articulate through populism.
+Latin America has been claimed to have the world's "most enduring and prevalent populist tradition" with both left-wing populists and right-wing populists achieving historical and current-day electoral success in many Latin American nations.
+This has been argued to be because Latin America is a region with a long tradition of democratic governance and free elections, but with high rates of socio-economic inequality, generating widespread resentments that politicians can articulate through populism.

 History

+First Wave (1930s–1960s)

 The first wave of Latin American populism began at the start of the Great Depression in 1929 and last until the end of the 1960s.
+The 1973 Chilean coup d'état which overthrew Salvador Allende's socialist government is seen as the end of the populist era.
 In various countries, politicians took power while emphasising "the people": these included Getúlio Vargas in Brazil, Juan Perón in Argentina, and José María Velasco Ibarra in Ecuador.
 These relied on the Americanismo ideology, presenting a common identity across Latin America and denouncing any interference from imperialist powers.